-- 1. The Ghana Customs Management System (GCMS), which provides the Customs Division with a fully integrated computerized system for the processing and management of Customs Declarations and related activities.
+The Ghana Customs Management System (GCMS), which provides the Customs Division with a fully integrated computerized system for the processing and management of Customs Declarations and related activities.
 This system is designed to work in an Electronic Data Interchange (EDI) environment, where Manifests and Single Administrative Documents (SAD) are electronically received and automatically processed.
 In 2003 Ghana moved away from the use of ASYCUDA in processing Customs Declarations.
-Instead Ghana adopted and modified a Direct Trader Input system (DTI) that provides for online submission of custom documents and duty payments. - 1.
+Instead Ghana adopted and modified a Direct Trader Input system (DTI) that provides for online submission of custom documents and duty payments.

 Ghana Community Network (GCNet) introduced in 2003 is a platform enabling GCMS to share data and other relevant information with all the parties involved in the processing of trade documents and customs clearances.
-In September 2015 the GCNET launched its new "Ghana Singe Window Portal" www.ghanasinglewindow.com which is a seamless electronic system that links all trade operators, revenue agencies, and regulatory bodies through a "Single Window" system.
+In September 2015 the GCNet launched its new "Ghana Singe Window Portal" www.ghanasinglewindow.com which is a seamless electronic system that is to integrate the entire import and export logistical process and to automate payments.
+The new system links all trade operators, revenue agencies, and regulatory bodies through a "Single Window" system.
 The current set up contrasts sharply with the previous system, when trade operators had to shuttle from one agency to the other, to process their trade and customs transactions causing delays.
 When fully operational, using the single window through GCNET, will speed up the clearance of consignments within a week as opposed to an average of 2-3 weeks clearance time in the past.
+However, according to traders the process is still long, frustrating and cumbersome.
+The 'Ghana Single Window' is deployed and supported by Ghana Community Network Systems (GCNet) Limited.